-When lit (Fig. 24), indicates control system problem.
+The light (Fig. 24) illuminates when glow is preheating or blinks when their is a control system problem.

 Speedometer

 The speedometer (Fig. 24) indicates ground speed at which machine is traveling.

 Brake Pedals

 Two foot pedals (Fig. 24) operate individual wheel brakes for turning assistance, parking, and to aid in obtaining better sidehill traction.
 Locking pin connects the pedals for parking brake operation and transport.